numToStr/FTerm.nvim/README.md

 ### Custom Terminal

-By default `FTerm` only creates and manage one terminal instance but you can create your terminal by using the `FTerm:new()` function and overriding the default command.
+By default `FTerm` only creates and manage one terminal instance but you can create your terminal by using the `FTerm:new()` function and overriding the default command.This is useful if you want a separate terminal and command you want to run is a long running process otherwise see [scratch terminal](#scratch-terminal).

 Below are some examples: